LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/getting-started.md

 <div class="notice">Functions currently supports the latest versions of <strong>Firefox</strong> and <strong>Chrome</strong>.</div>

-The Functions UI is divided into three main components.
-At the top of the UI, you can find tab-based navigation which will allow you to navigate these components.
-The **Functions** tab (see below) is the default page that will be visible.
+The Functions UI is divided into four main components.
+On the right hand side, you can find the different sections, which will allow you to navigate to git these components.
+The **Functions** section (see below) is the default page that will be visible.

 ![](img/faas-menus.png)

 The **Functions** section contains an overview of the functions sorted by their state: *Draft* and *Productive* / *Modified*.
 This allows for quick access to features surrounding the management of functions.
 [More information on developing a function can be found here](function-as-a-service-developing-with-faas-overview.html).

 The **Deployments** section provides an overview of the functions that are currently deployed, and allows for quick access to deployment features.
 Furthermore, it also allows access to a test page where you can test your function with known, static input. **Note**: if the deployment of a function fails, you can hover over the deployment state to see the cause for the failure.
 [More information on deploying and testing your functions can be found here](function-as-a-service-deploying-functions.html).

+The **Schedules** section allows to define a time-based execution of lambdas via Cron expressions.
+[More information on scheduling a function can be found here](liveperson-functions-scheduled-invocations.html)

 The **Settings** section provides access to the available settings of Functions.
 Currently, users are able to whitelist domains and maintain secrets (i.e. OAuth tokens).